The Last Time

 "Oh," she said again.

-"There is this," he said removing a chain from around his neck.
-A pendent of resin hung from it.
+"There is this," he said, removing a chain from around his neck.
+A pendant of resin hung from it.
 He handed it to her and when she looked inside she could see an image of herself and Auden.

 "I gave this to him," she said.